MyGet/MyGetDocs/Docs.Site/Docs/Reference/Feed-endpoints.markdown

 # Feed endpoints

 This page explains the different feed endpoints available on MyGet.
-Depending on the client you are using (NuGet.exe, Orchard CMS, ...), these endpoints can be configured as the package source or as the publish endpoint.
+Depending on the client you are using (NuGet.exe, Orchard CMS, npm, ...), these endpoints can be configured as the package source or as the publish endpoint.

 ## Feed endpoints that can be used

+Various endpoints are available for MyGet feeds.

+### NuGet-compatible feed endpoints

-MyGet has the following feed endpoints available:
+MyGet has the following feed endpoints available for NuGet:

 * /F/&lt;your-feed-name&gt; - the NuGet v2 API endpoint
 * /F/&lt;your-feed-name&gt;/api/v2 - the NuGet v2 API endpoint for consuming packages